George Wigram Allen

 Sir George Wigram Allen KCMG (16 May 1824 – 23 July 1885) was an Australian politician and philanthropist.
 He was Speaker in the New South Wales Legislative Assembly 1875–1883.
 Allen was held in high esteem.
 As speaker he showed dignity, courtesy and ability; it was said of him: 'A man of calm judgment and much practical wisdom'.

 Early life

 Allen was born in Surry Hills, New South Wales, the eldest son of George Allen (attorney and solicitor) and his wife Jane, née Bowden.
-He was educated under William Cape and at Sydney College, where he showed ability in classics and mathematics.
+He was educated under William Timothy Cape and at Sydney College, where he showed ability in classics and mathematics.
 In 1841, Allen was articled to his father and he became a solicitor in 1846.

 Legal career

 The following year Allen entered a partnership with his father as a solicitor and today that firm is known as Allens and is the oldest in Australia.
 He was also a director of many public companies including the Bank of New South Wales.